Geese (band): 2023–2024: 3D Country and Hudson's departure

 The band released their third studio album, 3D Country on June 23, 2023.
 It was produced by James Ford.
 The album had four singles released ahead of the release: "Cowboy Nudes", "3D Country", "Mysterious Love", and "I See Myself".
 On October 13, 2023, the band released the corresponding EP, 4D Country, featuring unreleased songs from the 3D Country recording sessions.

-On December 22, 2023, Geese announced on social media platforms that founding guitarist Foster Hudson would be leaving the band to focus on his academic efforts, and that the band would continue as a quartet.
+On December 22, 2023, Geese announced on social media platforms that the guitarist Foster Hudson would be leaving the band to focus on his academic efforts, and that the band would continue as a quartet.